Employees with more than one job may be able to defer (delay) paying Class 1 National Insurance.

 If you’re self-employed

-You can’t defer your Class 4 contributions for the current tax year.
+You can’t defer Class 4 contributions any more.

 You may be able to claim a refund for previous tax years.